An NFT crash course and the future for African art

 Want to explore the NFT market?

 Lastly, remember that there's room in the NFT space for everybody at every level.
-It's not only about how skilled you are as an artist, it's about continually learning and supporting a community that will in turn, support you.
+It's not only about how skilled you are as an artist, it's about continually learning and supporting a community that will in turn, support you - art should be nurtured, encouraged and celebrated.